Essential knee terminology

 -

-Joint distraction is pulled out under slight tension in an effort to improve cartilage healing.
+Joint distraction is when a joint is kept pulled out under slight tension in an effort to improve cartilage healing.

 - Joint reconstruction search for term